-In the house plan, openness was reserved for the kitchen, breakfast room and family room, which open into each other.
+In the house plan, openness was reserved for the kitchen, breakfast room, and family room, which open into each other.
 “This is the real living room of the house, the place where everyone gathers, and we wanted to make it as unstructured as possible,” says Lobkovich.
 “We get together with both our families a couple of times a year, and we needed a space that could comfortably

 The builder left the kitchen raw so the couple could totally design it themselves.
 Suddenly the consummate listeners and analyzers of their clients’ lifestyles, aspirations and needs found themselves blindsided by their own emotions.

 “Often clients want a kitchen based on the way they think they live,” says Lobkovich.
 “It’s an aspirational thing: Everybody’s a great cook and they love to entertain in their kitchen.
-They envision themselves having a dinner party for 30 in the winter; in reality they’re never going to do that.
+They envision themselves having a dinner party for 30 in the winter; in reality, they’re never going to do that.
 Our job as moderator is to help them sort through what they really need and don’t need and still satisfy their whimsical fantasy.
 That’s a role you can’t play for yourself.”

 Conway agrees.
 “We had to come to terms with what we’re not and let go of the fantasy of entertaining and having big parties.
 We don’t live that way, we’re not great cooks and we’ve come to accept that about ourselves.
 We don’t entertain nearly as often as we’d like to pretend we do.
 In our last house, which now belongs to the chef and owner of Teatro Goldoni, the kitchen was more decorated, more about fashion—it was a fantasy about what great cooks we were.
 We had a 1,400-bottle wine cellar, now we have storage for 144 bottles.
 Unless you are a serious collector, most of us don’t require more wine storage than this.”

-Lobkovich and Conway discovered their personal taste in kitchens is very streamlined, very simple, but at the same time they tried to avoid the normal off-white kitchen.
-Here, the richness is in the unexpected details: the re-plated and polished hand-forged cabinet hardware, the beveled mirrors and leather pulls on the pantry painted a rich red inside, the selected cabinet interiors that present a surprise punch of aqua.
+Lobkovich and Conway discovered their personal taste in kitchens are very streamlined, very simple, but at the same time, they tried to avoid the normal off-white kitchen.
+Here, the richness is in the unexpected details: the re-plated and polished hand-forged cabinet hardware, the beveled mirrors and leather pull on the pantry painted a rich red inside, the selected cabinet interiors that present a surprise punch of aqua.
 Lobkovich designed a whimsical metal hood to lighten up the very serious Lacanche range from France.
 The scalloped edge and balls—he repeated the pattern in the distressed cherry island—recall the lines of a jester’s hat.
 The touch of lightness is carried over in the curvilinear pattern in the tile backsplash accented by green and blue marble.

 Form overruled function in the choice of the dramatic surface of the island.
 The dark brown and black Port Laurent marble with terracotta, gold and white veins is more typically seen as a fireplace surround or the top of a commode.
-Sensitive to, for example, acidic foods like lemons and tomatoes, it becomes high maintenance in this setting.
+Sensitive t0o, for example, acidic foods like lemons and tomatoes, it becomes high maintenance in this setting.
 Bronze chandeliers by Michael Graves echo the stone’s warm tones.